 What is the problem?
 Sustainability of healthcare systems is at stake

 Increasing demands from patients, a rising spread of chronic diseases, the impact of an ageing population, together with scarcer human and financial resources are putting sustainability of healthcare systems at risk.
-New model of health care and stakeholder engagement and involvement are essential to ensure the sustainability of healthy society.
+New models of healthcare and stakeholder engagement and involvement are essential to ensure the sustainability of a healthy society.

 Why is EU action needed?
 Patients' empowerment and deployment of telemedicine services are key to ensuring the sustainability of healthcare systems

 Healthy and active lives are associated to well informed, educated and pro-active patients and citizens.
-The strategy of patient empowerment includes increased patients' access to their healthcare data, participation and responsibility, in order to render their interactions with healthcare services more effective while increasing their mobility.
+The strategy of patient empowerment includes increased patients' access to their health data, participation and responsibility, in order to render their interactions with healthcare services more effective while increasing their mobility.
 As active players, patients gain in autonomy, quality and safety of care, and can improve their lifestyles.

 Telemedicine services are crucial to taking better care of chronic diseases patients, including elderly patients.
-DAE action 75 will also contribute to the delivery of the European Innovation Partnership in the field of active and healthy ageing, proposed under the Innovation Union flagship.
+DAE action 75 is also contributing to the delivery of the European Innovation Partnership in the field of active and healthy ageing, proposed under the Innovation Union flagship.

 Everybody will benefit

-Citizens: have access to safer and better care with greater choice and new online services resulting in a improved quality of life, better continuity of care and increased accessibility to health systems.
+Citizens: have access to safer and better care with greater choice and new online services resulting in an improved quality of life, better continuity of care and increased accessibility to health systems.

 Industry: New markets for personal health & wellness management will emerge.

 What has the Commission done so far?

 - Used the large scale pilots "Renewing Health" and the Thematic Network "MOMENTUM" to raise awareness of telemedicine benefits

 - Launched a call via the 2012 Work Programme to increase further deployment of telemedicine services in chronic disease management; the pilot project is currently under negotiation